 Congressional Fellowship/Internship Programs

-If you’re relatively new to the workforce or a professional looking to transition to a different career, you might consider applying to fellowship or internship opportunities to gain experience on Capitol Hill.
+Whether you are a student or a professional looking to transition to a different career, you might consider applying to fellowship or internship opportunities to gain experience on Capitol Hill.
 Some Senate offices offer their own fellowship/internship positions, while other opportunities are sponsored through an outside organization.
-Please visit the Outside Fellowships and Internships page for a list of programs geared toward current servicemembers and/or Veterans.
+Please visit the Senate Internships and Outside Fellowships and Internships pages for more information.

 - US Department of Labor – Veterans’ Employment and Training Service (VETS)

-- US Department of Veterans Affairs – Careers and Assistance
+- US Department of Veterans Affairs – Careers and Employment

 - USAJOBS Unique Hiring Paths – Veterans